mhenely/sort_and_search/README.md

 ## How to use

+- Clone the repo and run npm install in the root directory
+- npm run dev in the terminal for quickest access

 Adjust the speed of the visualizer prior to initiating a run.
 To initiate a run:

 - Click either the BFS or DFS button if no run has been initiated